Responsible AI: Interpret-Text

 To generate an outstanding text fragment of important features for training a classification model, Introspective Rationale Explainer uses a generator-predictor framework.
 This tool predicts the labels and organizes the result, whether the words are useful (rationales) or should not be used for training (anti-rationales).

-The API is designed to be modular and extensible, and can be used when a Bidirectional Encoder Representations from Transformers (BERT) or a Recurrent Neural Network (RNN) model needs to be explained.
+The API is designed to be modular and extensible, and can be used when a BERT or an RNN model needs to be explained.
 If the developer wants to define a personalized model, the pre-processor, the predictor and the generator modules should be provided by the developer.

 Learn more about the usage of this explainer: